Well, Mo, if you're still out there, I was afraid of this.

 With about 80% of what you said, maybe 90% of what you said, I totally agree with you.

-And I think we don't hear as much of it from from the Democrats in this country not letting us drill for our own oil.
+And I think we don't hear as much of it from the Democrats in this country not letting us drill for our own oil.

-The Chicoms are drilling with the Cubans in the Gulf of Mexico right now.
+The CHICOMs are drilling with the Cubans in the Gulf of Mexico right now.

 The Mexicans are discovering fields all over the place.

-But my lights and your lights and everybody else's lights are nothing.
+I am sorry, but my lights and your lights and everybody else's lights are nothing.

 We are a growing economy.